gemadam/SE-final-project/README.md

 > **Input directory** - The directory that user specified to be flattend.

+> **Flattening process** - Flattening a directory means moving all the files from their various folder and/or subfolders into one parent folder in destination directory.

+> **Nested Directory** - A folder stored within another folder.
+A nested folder is also named subfolder.

+> **Notification** - Informing the user about conflict during program execution.

+> **Search** - A process of searching the input directory to find all files to be flattened into one folder and moved to the destination directory.

 > **Subfolder** - Folder located inside Input/Destination directory hierarchy.
 Can contain other subfolders.

+> **User** - Person using the system for his or her own knowledge purposes.

 ## Use case model